bjgillet/hbdnafx-git/doc/usb_files_analysis.md

-# USB protocol and Files format analysis
+# Files format analysis

 ## Introduction

-Here is the current status of those analysis.
+Here is the current analysis status.
 Anything has not been totally understood yet, but current understanding makes it usable for the following :

 1. Loading and interpreting a backup file from original Software regarding presets.